 Right of First Refusal.
 As a condition of funding federally assisted developments, the owner must enter into an agreement running with the land that gives local units of government, housing and redevelopment authorities, and nonprofit housing organizations the right of first refusal (ROFR) if the rental property is subsequently offered for sale and a bona fide outside offer is received during the term of the agreement.
 This ROFR applies to each sale during the term of the agreement.
+This ROFR applies to each sale during the term of the agreement.
+This ROFR applies to each sale during the term of the agreement.
+This ROFR applies to each sale during the term of the agreement.
 The ROFR will apply to all projects that receive an appropriation of PARIF funds dated prior to State Fiscal Year 2022.
 Contact Minnesota Housing to determine from what State Fiscal Year a project's PARIF funds will be allocated.
 Note that the allocation year of funds may not align with the RFP year.